davidolorundare/tempus_de_challenge/README.md

 - No S3 bucket link was given in the requirements, thus I created my own S3 bucket.

-- Added `pip install --upgrade pip` and `pip install --upgrade setuptools` commands to the Makefile, under `init`
+- Added `pip install --upgrade pip` and `pip install --upgrade setuptools` commands to the Makefile, under `init`, to ensure an up to date version of pip is always used.

+- The Boto library doesn't detect the AWS API keys when set in the environmental variables.
+Workaround was to create the `.aws` directory inside the container during Docker build-time and inject the `config` and `credentials` files with the keys.

 #### Versioning Issues